1. What is Forging ?

 - Titanium alloys

-7. Advantages of Forging
+7. Advantages and Disadvantages of Forging

-9. Defects in Forging
+8. Defects in Forging

 - Cold shuts – due to improper metal flow